 The first method is called the Jerry G method.
 It’s invasive, and a bit unsafe because of the ammonia used, which can ruin your hair.

 But it is cheap, and it can work to pass a drug test.
-You can read more about the exact Jerry G method by clicking here.
+You can read more about the exact Jerry G method by clicking on the link.

 The second, and most effective, way of stripping out the toxins from your hair so you can pass a Wegmans hair follicle drug test, is called the Macujo method.